Anyastasia/lms_app/README.md

 This is a Learning Management System (LMS) developed using Flutter and Firebase.
 The LMS provides a platform for students to interact and manage courses/

-This Learning Management System Contains following features
+## Features
+### Authentication
-- User login / register
+- User login with email and password
+- User registration with email and password

+### User Management
+- Profile
-- Course list
+- View courses
 - Video tutorial

 ## Technologies Used